dogui7/dogui7/README.md

 ### Hi there 👋
-- 🌱 I’m currently working as a fullstack web development in DigitalMix
+- 🌱 I’m currently working as a fullstack web developer in DigitalMix.
 - 📫 How to reach me: guido.maimone7@gmail.com
 - ⚡ Fun fact: I love game design.
 Currently I am learning Unity, and I adore both programming, and designing mechanics and levels for games!
 I also love participating in Game Jams.
 <!--